-Table 1 and Chart 1 show a slow increase in numbers between 2010 and 2018 and a jump in visitation in 2019 across the field office area.
+Table 1 and Chart 1 show a slow increase in numbers between 2010 and 2018 and a jump in visitation in 2019 that continues to current times across the field office area.
 Chart 2 shows developed campground trends versus revenue collected in the field office.
 The RGFO had 4.6 million visits in FY20, a 121% increase from the previous year.
 This enormous increase in recreational visits is likely a function of the Covid pandemic.
 2022 saw 2.2 million visits; a decrease from the 2020 spike but still up from pre-COVID levels.